AttributionScanner: A Visual Analytics System for Model Validation with Metadata-Free Slice Finding

 \subsection{System Workflow}

-\systemname{} is a human-in-the-loop system, taking as input an image dataset and a trained CNN, such as ResNet\cite{he2016deep} for image classification, and yielding interpretable data slices to assist experts in efficient model validation.
+\systemname{} is a human-in-the-loop system, taking as input an image dataset and a trained CNN, such as ResNet~\cite{he2016deep} for image classification, and yielding interpretable data slices to assist experts in efficient model validation.

-A workflow of our approach is presented in Fig.~\ref{fig:workflow}, where we foster explainable slice finding without metadata (\ref{req:noprior}, \ref{req:interpretability}) by leveraging XAI technique GradCAM~\cite{selvaraju2017grad} and Feature Inversion~\cite{olah2017feature}.
-The first ``explainable data slice finding'' phase interpolates model attributions from GradCAM into the latent space to craft attribution-weighted feature vectors, which enable us to form an attribution representation space with locally consistent model attributes (\ref{req:noprior}).
+A workflow of our approach is presented in Fig.~\ref{fig:workflow}, where we foster explainable slice finding without metadata (\ref{req:noprior}, \ref{req:interpretability}) by leveraging GradCAM~\cite{selvaraju2017grad} and Feature Inversion~\cite{olah2017feature}.
+The first ``explainable data slice finding'' phase interpolates model attributions into the latent space to craft attribution-weighted feature vectors, forming an attribution representation space with locally consistent model attributes (\ref{req:noprior}).
 Then we conduct clustering over this space to generate data slices.
 Although the produced slices maintain consistent attributions, they still demand significant human effort to identify and understand their shared patterns.
 To streamline slice exploration and issue detection, the ``slice summarization and annotation'' phase introduces \mosaicname{}, which visually elucidates each slice's dominant attributions (\ref{req:summary}), synchronized with instance-level heatmaps for insight verification (\ref{req:interpretability}).
 Upon user annotation of an issue like ``spurious correlations'', our Spuriousness Propagation method automatically estimates a spuriousness score for each slice to help users uncover other hidden model biases (\ref{req:actionable}).
 Afterward, our workflow enables the mitigation of detected issues in data or model, corresponding to the ``slice error mitigation'' phase (\ref{req:actionable}).

-The rest of this section delineates our interface for data slicing-based model validation, explains our presented data slicing and summarization approach, discusses design considerations, and demonstrates how the model can be fine-tuned to rectify detected slice issues.